triepels/CrossValidation.jl/README.md

 Here, we use random split (holdout) validation for the inner loop and k-fold cross-validation for the outer loop.
 The result of the nested cross-validation is an object of type `ModelValidation` with two data members:
 * `model`: an array of `ParameterSearch` objects that are created by the inner loop of the nested cross-validation.
-* `score`: an array holding the scores of the best performing models of each parameter search as estimated by the `score` function.
-The array has a size of `n` x 1, where `n` is the number of folds.
+* `score`: a vector holding the scores of the best performing models as estimated by the `score` function.
+The length of the vector is equal to the number of resamples in the outer loop.